Why Chinese players are so good at table tennis? Are there any secrets to that?

 China has the best coaches in the world, no doubt.
 They are not only good at table tennis techniques, but also very good at tactics, strategy, playing style development, and team managers.

-It’s the role of the coach who has a deep understanding of the table tennis techniques.
+It’s the role of the coach who has a deep understanding of table tennis techniques.
 He should have a “sharp eye”.
 What is a “sharp eye”?
-“Sharp eye” of a coach is the ability to analyze and improve the player’s skill even at the very small detail.
+“Sharp eye” of a coach is the ability to analyze and improve the player’s skill even in very small detail.
 A coach “watches” the player training session, but can not “see” where to improve, where to fix his techniques.

 As in any sport, that is the coach that will decide how fast a player can improve.